sabinab00/enhanced-mta/README.md

   - Helps return the path of the optimal route returned by search.py

 Google Evaluation Test Sets and Functions:
-  - Googletest.txt: holds the google test sets with each line formatted as: starting_address |ending_address|start_station, end_station, stops_travelled|...|accessibility=[y,n]
+  - googletest.txt: holds the google test sets with each line formatted as: starting_address |ending_address|start_station, end_station, stops_travelled|...|accessibility=[y,n]
-  - Googletest.py: a function that reads in googletest.txt and returns the crime heuristics, transfers, transfer_modes and path for each route in googletest.txt to a googletest-output.txt file
+  - googletest.py: a function that reads in googletest.txt and returns the crime heuristics, transfers, transfer_modes and path for each route in googletest.txt to a googletest-output.txt file
-  - Googletest-output.txt: results of heuristic 1 being used
+  - googletest-output.txt: results of heuristic 1 being used
-  - Googletest-output-newh.txt: results of heuristic 2 being used
+  - googletest-output-newh.txt: results of heuristic 2 being used
-  - Googletest-output-newh2.txt: results of heuristic 3 being used
+  - googletest-output-newh2.txt: results of heuristic 3 being used

 Enhanced MTA Test Sets and Functions:
-  - Tests.txt: Contains starting and ending addresses to test main.py
+  - tests.txt: Contains starting and ending addresses to test main.py
-  - Test.py: reads in test.txt and returns the crime heuristics, transfers, transfer_modes and path for each route in tests.txt to a test-output.txt file
+  - test.py: reads in test.txt and returns the crime heuristics, transfers, transfer_modes and path for each route in tests.txt to a test-output.txt file
-  - Test-output.txt: results for heuristic 1 being used
+  - test-output.txt: results for heuristic 1 being used
-  - Test-output-newh.txt: results for heuristic 2 being used
+  - test-output-newh.txt: results for heuristic 2 being used

 Main.py (runs the search):
   - Uses terminal input to find starting and ending addresses, accessibility request and mode of transportation request